Skip to main content

 • The Organization Level Price List allows brokers to set custom prices for individual customers, overriding the Broker Level prices when needed.
 If no changes are made at the organization level, the Broker Level price will still apply.

 This setup gives brokers flexibility while keeping pricing structured and easy to manage.
-For more information, refer to the Price List.

 Price Adjustment/Azure Price Management